 In the UK the cost of living matches most other places in the European Union.
 Some things are cheaper than in other places, particularly clothes, food and drinks, whereas others are likely to be more expensive, especially tourist accommodation, eating out and travel (by rail).
 For a breakdown of these prices, please visit the expenses section of our website for more information.

 British universities do not require that students buy books to the same extent as US universities.
 Most courses have texts that you are advised to buy, but they will usually only be one or two books.
 We estimate this cost to be around £150 for a semester, but this cost can be reduced by purchasing second hand books (there are various websites and shops in Liverpool for this) or checking them out from the library.

 Only if you arrive on a Tier 4 Visa.
 Otherwise, it is illegal for you to work or volunteer during your stay in the UK.

 Yes.
 All Study Abroad Students will need to take out Medical Insurance whilst at Liverpool Hope University.
 Study Abroad students here for a semester must register as a visiting student and will be charged for consultations.
 Students who join us for a full year will receive free medical services through the NHS, but will not be covered if they travel outside of the UK.
 Students here for one semester are eligible for free care for emergency treatment, psychiatric care and the family planning clinic under the NHS.
 You will also need to take out an insurance policy to cover your travel and possessions while you are in Britain.

 Yes!
-The International Unit is located on the first floor of the Gateway Building.
-You can drop in and see us between 9am and 5pm Monday to Friday.
-Outside of office hours please email email@example.com
+The International Hub is located on the first floor of the Gateway Building and we have an open-door policy, so you are welcome any time between 9am and 5pm Monday to Friday.
+If you can't make it in persdon, just contact us at email@example.com